rie1973/Supply-Inventory/README.md

 Class assignment designed to create and inventory and tracking system using Python and IDLE.

 ## Acknowledgements

  - [Bryant Moscon] Instructor, University of Massachusetts - Lowell
- - [Eric Matthes]Python Crash Course, 2nd Edition, A Hands-On,
-Project-Based Introduction to Programming
+ - [Eric Matthes]Python Crash Course, 2nd Edition, A Hands-On Project-Based Introduction to Programming
- -

 ## Authors